 Virtual Reality and Augmented Reality—along with AI and automation—are changing the lives of individuals both at home and in the working environment.
 VR, which is tied in with offering people an automated, digital environment, and AR innovation, which is tied in with building computer graphics designs that exist in a typical environment, have now been adopted and used across many industry sectors.

 Augmented reality and Virtual reality are going to play a crucial role in technological advancements that we witness in the coming years.
-They have more potential for influencing the gaming world, education sector, and manufacturing sector utilities of our life.
+They have more potential for influencing the gaming world, the education sector, and the manufacturing sector utilities of our life.
 It will impact the way people live and flourish.

 AR is looking to outpace VR for growth and profitability.
 According to experts prediction, the VR industry will be worth around $25 billion, while AR will be about an incredible $133 billion by 2022.
-As per Statista report, AR & VR market is expected to rise $215 billion by 2021 from $6.1 billion in 2016.
+As per the Statista report, AR & VR market is expected to raise $215 billion by 2021 from $6.1 billion in 2016.

 From major companies like Google, Samsung, Facebook, Snap (Snapchat), HTC, and NVIDIA to startups are hiring skilled professionals.
 The average salary of VR & AR professionals around $75,000 to $80,000.

 It is another fastest growing technology.
 Blockchain can impact many industries such as banking, finance, healthcare, manufacturing, security and more.
 In simplest terms, blockchain is a digital, decentralized database.